sujanchegu/MI-UE18CS303/A3/README.md

 ### Attributes:
   - TBD
 ### Methods:
-1. **init**: hard code neuros per layer, create the list of layers objects
+1. **init**: hard code neurons per layer, create the list of layers objects
 1. NN implement batches and
 1. early stopping -> Store the list of the weight-bias matrices
 1. Compare the loss values after every epoch